Kendralabs/cluster-config/pages/cluster_config/cluster_config_push.md

 ## Purpose

-The cluster-push command will allow you to save all the calculated configurations in Cloudera manager and if desired the cluster will be restarted.
+The cluster-push command allows you to save all the calculated configurations in Cloudera Manager and, if desired, restarts the cluster.

 ## Command line options

-Here are command line options for cluster-push.
+Here are command line options for cluster-push:

 ```shell
 $ cluster-push --help